WIAA D1 wrestling: Koehler, Horvatin and Burhans win regional titles

-MUKWONAGO — Fort Atkinson sent five off to sectionals and finished third overall at a WIAA Division 1 wrestling regional Saturday afternoon at Mukwonago High School.
+MUKWONAGO — Fort Atkinson advanced five wrestlers to sectionals and finished third overall at a WIAA Division 1 wrestling regional Saturday afternoon at Mukwonago High School.

 The Blackhawks had three regional champions on the day — Eli Koehler at 182 pounds, Jacob Horvatin at 220 pounds and Dorian Burhans at 285 pounds.